-Your budget includes your income in addition to money you spend.
+Your A plan showing targets for income and expenses over a fixed time period, such as a month or a year. includes your income in addition to money you spend.
 In my previous posts on the budgeting process, I talked about setting your goals and tracking and recording your expenses.
 This week, I’ll focus on your paycheck and other sources of income.

 Before getting to that topic, here are your budgeting tasks for this week:

 - Continue using and refining your expense tracking system.

 - Continue to enter your expenses into the spreadsheet.

 - Record the details from your pay stubs and any other sources of income.

 Your pay stubs include both your wages and some expenses and taxes that are deducted by your employer.
 This information can be entered on the Income tab.
 You’ll need your pay stub as it lists all of the items that flow into and out of your paycheck to get the net amount of your check or automatic deposit.
 Put information from each line on your pay stub in a different row on the Income tab of the spreadsheet.